JohnScarrow/cs-115/README.md

 Slugger :snail: :sparkles:
 Welcome to Slugger – a quirky Python game built with Pygame!
 In this game, you control a charming slug making its way through a field of bouncing snail shells.
 Will you help the slug reach the top of the screen without getting squished?

-(Add your own banner image by replacing the URL above)

 Table of Contents
 Introduction